dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 such a computer required taking apart its hardware and rebuilding it to implement a new sequence of operations.

 This approach clearly limited productivity, so computer designers quickly hit on a better solution: storing the program's instructions in memory where they can be read just like data.
-The **stored program concept** is now the foundation of almost all modern computer architectures.
+The **stored program concept** is the foundation of all modern computer architectures.

-### A General System Architecture
+### An Example System Architecture

 ```
 -----------